cs3110/textbook/interp/simpl_subst_model.md

-# Example:  Evaluating SimPL in the Substitution Model
+# Evaluating SimPL in the Substitution Model

 Let's begin by defining a small-step substitution-model semantics for SimPL.
 That is, we're going to define a relation `-->` that